-Planning for the 2022 exploration program is in progress with approximately 20,000 metres of drilling planned.
-The drill program will focus on Mogoyafara South and Gourbassi West North, two, of which appear to be the largest gold systems on the Property.
+At the end of the quarter planning for a 2022 exploration program was mostly completed with a goal, finance pending, of completing approximately 20,000 metres of drillinging.
+The drill program will focus on the new Gourbassi West North and Mogoyafara South Zones, bothof which appear to be the largest gold systems on the Property.